levanduy99/Java-Coding/README.md

 4. Merge Two Sorted Lists

 Merge two sorted linked lists and return it as a **sorted** list.
 The list should be made by splicing together the nodes of the first two lists.

+5. Palindrome Linked List

+Given the `head` of a singly linked list, return `true` if it is a palindrome.
 ## Others

 1. Valid Parentheses